realhuno/Chorus32-ESP32LapTimer/README.md

 Open the file "HardwareConfig.h" for some advanced configuration.

+Now hit the upload button (with an arrow to the right) to upload the code to the board.
+After that upload the webpage data by clicking on "Tools -> ESP32 Sketch Data Upload".
+This should be done on every update!

 ##### For this branch you'll also need to change the default board in HardwareConfig.h to "BOARD_DEFAULT"